Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_4/_index.md

 title: 'Coding aptitude assessment challenge: Task 4'
 ---

-Write a function that takes in three numbers(integers).
+Write a function that takes in three integer numbers.
 These numbers represent the lengths of the sides of a triangle.
 The function should **return** the area of a triangle as a whole number.

 This article will explain how to [calculate the area of a triangle](https://www.wikihow.com/Calculate-the-Area-of-a-Triangle)